Crusher Run vs #57 Stone

 Crusher run and #57 stone are both made from crushed limestone, but crusher run includes stone dust and small particles called "fines."
 These fines are the critical difference.
 When you compact crusher run with a plate compactor, the fines fill the spaces between larger stones, creating a dense, nearly solid surface.
 Think of it like concrete without cement — the fines act as the binding agent.

 #57 stone is "clean" — it is screened to remove fines, leaving only uniform 3/4-inch angular pieces.
 Without fines to fill the gaps, #57 stone has large voids between pieces.
 This is exactly what you want for drainage, but it means the stones can shift independently and will never compact into a rigid surface.
+If you need the clean-vs-fines distinction in plain language, see Clean Stone vs Stone With Fines.

 When to Use Crusher Run